 Vehicles are an expensive and necessary part of many businesses, and filing these expenses can be confusing.
 But if you keep accurate records, it can make the filing process far easier at the end of the year.
 Always be sure that you keep your records in case of a CRA audit.

-If you’re looking for help filing your business taxes this year to maximize your savings through deductions, we can help.
+If you’re looking for help filing your business taxes this year to maximize your savings through deductions, we can provide accounting services you need.
 At Genesa, our team of highly-skilled accountants are here to help your business succeed.
 Give us a call today and let us help you navigate the confusing roads of business taxes with ease.